 Dr. Patrick Hofstetter

-Head of Further Education Academy of the University of Lucerne
+Head of the Academy of Advanced Studies of the University of Lucerne

 Dr. Eva-Maria Aulich